rutesantos4/html2read/README.md

 Web frontend that converts HTML into a read template.

+This project was a request from João Freitas (@freitzzz) to facilitate the posts that he does on his [blog](https://joaomagfreitas.link/).
+Check https://joaomagfreitas.link/reads/ to see the application of this tool's result.

 ## Hooks

 This repository is configured with client-side Git hooks that automatically format + lint the codebase before each push.
 You can install it by running the following command: